Code-Institute-Submissions/NyHagan-Statesproject_MayResub/README.md

 I fixed this by adding an extra condition wihin the code to ensure that the entry actually existed within mongodb amd to display an error if it did not.

 - There was a bug where mongo db was unable to store information entered by user, and would come back as null in the database,I fixed this by converting the entries into a string before being fed to mongoDB.

+# Deployment

+This Project was deployed via Heroku

+### Timeline
+- Repository was located after logging in to github : https://github.com/NyHagan/Statesproject
+- Launched Heroku
+- Created a new App called States 'N' Facts
+- Attached this app to github in order to deploy

+### Cloning My Repository
+- Locate My Repository via github : https://github.com/NyHagan/Statesproject
+- Click on the green 'code' button to create a local clone

+### Heroku

+- Launch Heroku and create an account

+- Click Create a new app and follow guidelines

+- Name app and choose region

+- Click Github and eter repository name and click connect

+- scroll down and enter relevant config vars

+- Deploy